brogan-leidos/5e-Mob-Attack-Helper/README.md

 ToDo:
   1. Allow options to Disallow/Always crit target
   2. Add an "Advanced options" menu, should be able to set Target AC, target stat Mods (for Saving Throws), and crits and the like there.
     -- Should look reasonable
-  3. Move mobs to change order of attack
-  4. Fix weapon defaults for present mobs
-  5. Revise weapon parsing to allow multiple kinds of dice and modifiers in a single input box Far Future: Save a JSON of current configuration
+  3. Revise weapon parsing to allow multiple kinds of dice and modifiers in a single input box Far Future: Save a JSON of current configuration

 Known issues: